planet-x3/MIDI-Converter/README.md

 # Planet X3 MIDI converter

-A simple utility which converts a Standard MIDI File (.MID) to a format which Planet X3 supports (it is just a long MIDI event dump).
+A simple utility for converting a Standard MIDI File (.MID) into the custom Planet X3 format (it is just a long MIDI event dump).

 **IMPORTANT**: The files that this program outputs are uncompressed!
 They will *not* load in a standard Planet X3 installation, and will likely result in the game crashing upon attempting to load!